gilesknap/mciwb/docs/user/tutorials/03-variables.rst

 .. note::
     **Scope** is a moderately advanced concept which you can ignore for the moment.
-Advanced topics like this will be covered in the `../explanations` section.
+Advanced topics like this will be covered in the ``explanations`` section.
 I suggest skipping anything in the explanations section on your first read through the tutorials and then come back later when you have a better understanding of the fundamentals.